Liodeus/TheFlagIsNotHere.github.io/categories/ISITDTU CTF 2018 /Play with/README.md

 ![](./img/1.png#center)

-First,Let’s take a look at the file :
+First, let’s take a look at the file :

 ![](./img/2.png#center)